AWS CloudScanner SaaS Architecture

 2. Upwind SaaS Trust Account

 The Upwind SaaS Trust Account is the Upwind-managed AWS account used to assume into the Customer Orchestrator Account.
+It acts as the stable Upwind-side trust entry point into the customer environment.

 This model allows Upwind to manage the customer's CloudScanner infrastructure dynamically on the SaaS side, while keeping the customer-side trust relationship stable and controlled.
 It enables Upwind to scale, move, or optimize CloudScanner resources behind the scenes for performance and operational efficiency, without requiring the customer to update the trusted Upwind entity in their AWS environment.